Khasas: Descendants

 Irish linguist Sir G.A.
 Grierson asserted that "..the great mass of the Aryan speaking population of the lower Himalaya from Kashmir to Darjeeling is inhabited by tribes descended from the ancient Khasas of Mahabharata."
-The Khasa peoples are the Khakhas of Jhelum Valley, the Kanets of Kangra and Garhwal, Khasa of Jaunsar-Bawar and the bulk population of Garhwal and Kumaon referred as "Khasia".
+The Khasa peoples are the Khakhas of Jhelum Valley, the Kanets of Kangra and Garhwal, Khŏś/Khośyā of Jaunsar-Bawar and regions adjacent to it in Uttarkashi and Tehri districts of Uttarakhand and Shimla and Sirmaur districts of Himachal Pradesh, the bulk population of Garhwal and Kumaon referred as "Khasia" and the Nepali speaking Khas people of Nepal.

 Khasas under Katyuris

 The Katyuris were of the Khasha origin as agreed by most scholars.
-They belonged to the Khasha people that entirely dominated the inner Himalayan belt upto Nepal and they extensively populated the mountainous regions of Uttarakhand.
-Previously, Khashas had strongly established themselves from Afghanistan to Nepal from ancient period and as per internal evidences, they managed the village level theocratic republics like Gram-Rajya and Mandals under various local clans and identities.
-Katyuri was one of the ruling houses of Joshimath that claimed the sovereignty over other Gram Rajyas of the entire territory.
+They belonged to the Khasha people that entirely dominated the inner Himalayan belt up to Nepal and they extensively populated the mountainous regions of Uttarakhand.
+Previously, Khashas had strongly established themselves from Afghanistan to Nepal in the ancient period and as per internal evidence, they managed the village-level theocratic republics like Gram-Rajya and Mandals under various local clans and identities.
+Katyuri was one of the ruling houses of Joshimath that claimed sovereignty over other Gram Rajyas of the entire territory.
 The Katyuris ruled from Joshimath in the Alaknanda Valley and later they shifted their capital to Baijnath.

-Khasas under Malla rule
+Khasas of Nepal

 Khasas are thought to be connected to the medieval Khasa Malla kingdom and the modern Khas people of Nepal.
 The modern Khas people of Nepal have also been connected with the ancient Khasas, although their period of migration in Nepal remains ambiguous.
-In Nepal the Khas people first settled around present day Humla and Jumla.
+In Nepal the Khas people first settled around present-day Humla and Jumla.
 The Khasa kings of Nepal formed the famous Malla Kingdom, which ruled Humla from the eleventh century before collapsing and splintering into local chiefdoms during the fourteenth century.
 The Khasas (identified with Khasa Mallas) are also mentioned in several Indian inscriptions dated between 8th and 13th centuries CE.
 The 954 AD Khajuraho Inscription of Dhaṇga states Khasa kingdom equivalent to Gauda of Bengal and Gurjara-Pratihara dynasty.
-The Nalanda inscription of Devapala and Bhagalpur; copper plate of Narayanapala also mentions about Khasas.
-The three copper plates from Pandukeshavara explains the territories of Khasas.
+The Nalanda inscription of Devapala and Bhagalpur; a copper plate of Narayanapala also mentions Khasas.
+The three copper plates from Pandukeshavara explain the territories of Khasas.